vincentvinh/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-implementing-widgets-and-widget-plugins.md

 {% info_block infoBox "Info" %}

 When a controller action returns a View object, in the rendered twig template by default the data passed from the controller (view data) is accessible through the `_view` twig variable.
-This way in twig template it's easy to determine where a parameter is coming from.
+This way in a Twig template it's easy to determine where a parameter is coming from.
 When you see `_view.foo`, it means that the `foo` parameter is coming from the controller directly.
 If you would like to access the parameters directly without the `_view` variable in twig, set the `ShopApplicationConfig::useViewParametersToRenderTwig()` module configuration method to return `true` instead of the default `false`.

 ```php